“It’s the Most Wonderful Time of The Year”

 I'm not suggesting that we throw in the towel at the first signs of trouble.
 Couples should do what they can to salvage relationships, especially when kids are involved.

 But when you’re still miserable after years of trying to make things work, sometimes it's better to cut your losses.
-While it might suck as first, understand that in the long run you will be more happy.
+While life might get very difficult at first, understand that in the long run you will be much, much happier.

-Listen: the last thing I want to do is act like I'm a relationship expert.
-If my track record is any indication, I have a lot to learn.
+The last thing I want to do is pretend to be a relationship expert.
+My track record indicates I have a lot to learn.

 If you liked this article, you'll love my new book Learning Curve!